 5. Outdoor space

-If you only have the funds to stage two rooms, you may want to go with the living room and master bedroom, as they are most likely to sway potential buyers.
+If you only have the funds to stage two rooms, you may want to go with the living room and primary bedroom, as they are most likely to sway potential buyers.
 However, as you choose what to stage, you should consider your needs as well.

 How To Identify A Room That Needs To Be Staged